GoogleCloudDataproc/initialization-actions/rapids/README.md

     --master-machine-type n1-standard-32 \
     --worker-accelerator type=nvidia-tesla-t4,count=4 \
     --worker-machine-type n1-standard-32 \
-    --initialization-actions gs://$DATAPROC_BUCKET/rapids/install-gpu-driver.sh,gs://$DATAPROC_BUCKET/rapids/install-rapids.sh,gs://$DATAPROC_BUCKET/rapids/start-dask.sh
+    --initialization-actions gs://$DATAPROC_BUCKET/rapids/install-gpu-driver.sh,gs://$DATAPROC_BUCKET/rapids/install-rapids.sh,gs://$DATAPROC_BUCKET/rapids/launch-dask.sh
     ```

 1. Once the cluster has been created, the Dask scheduler listens for workers on port `8786`, and its status dashboard is on port `8787` on the Dataproc master node.
-These ports can be changed by modifying the [start-dask.sh](start-dask.sh) script.
+These ports can be changed by modifying the [launch-dask.sh](launch-dask.sh) script.

 To connect to the Dask web interface, you will need to create an SSH tunnel as described in the [dataproc web interfaces](https://cloud.google.com/dataproc/cluster-web-interfaces) documentation.
 You can also connect using the [Dask Client Python API](http://distributed.dask.org/en/latest/client.html) from a notebook, or a from a plain Python script or interpreter session.